EliteAndroidApps/WhatsApp-GD-Extractor/README.md

 ###### BRANCH UPDATES:
 v1.0 - Initial release.
+v1.1 - Added Python 3 support.

 ###### PREREQUISITES:
  1. O/S: Windows Vista, Windows 7, Windows 8, Windows 10, Mac OS X or Linux
- 2. Python 2.x - If not installed: https://www.python.org/downloads/
+ 2. Python 2.x or 3.x - If not installed: https://www.python.org/downloads/
  3. Android device with WhatsApp installed and the Google Drive backup feature enabled
  4. Google services device id (if you want to reduce the risk of being logged out of Google)
      Search Google Play for "device id" for plenty of apps that can reveal this information